Amanita Pestilens

-Amanita Pestilens is a 1963 Canadian-American psychological horror-fantasy/drama film produced by F. R. Crawley, and directed by René Bonnière.
+Amanita Pestilens is a 1963 Canadian psychological horror-fantasy/drama film produced by F. R. Crawley, and directed by René Bonnière.
 It was "the first Canadian feature film to be shot in both English and French with the same set of actors".
 It included an early career performance by Geneviève Bujold, along with performances by Jacques Labrecque and Huguette Oligny.
 It was filmed at Harrington Lake, Québec.

 The film's script was written by Canadian author David Walker and was initially titled Staircases.
 Bonnière persuaded Crawley to fund and produce a film based on this script.
 The new title, Amanita Pestilens, meant "Poisoned Love".

 Premise

 The plot concerns a Montreal suburbanite who becomes obsessed with his award-winning lawn, which has become infested with a ground fungus.
 His neighbour across the street identifies the species as Amanita pestilens (not a real species, although Amanita is a real genus).
 The mushrooms prove impossible to eradicate, and the homeowner directs all his efforts to getting rid of them, to the exclusion of all else.
 His obsession very nearly destroys his life and leads to a deadly confrontation with his neighbour.
 A surprise ending, however, gives the viewer hope that the main character will see the error of his ways.